rikili/Soulless/project/README.md

 ```

 - /src: Contains all source code.
+- /include: contains all header files
   - /core: Core game systems like the main game loop, window.
   - /entities: Classes for game objects like the player, enemies, items.
   - /graphics: Rendering and sprite management.